Color Contrast Checker & WCAG Checker for Website Accessibility

 Verify that digital properties meet legal requirements (like Section 508 or ADA) regarding visual accessibility.

-Testing for contrast isn't just about ticking boxes.
-It creates a better experience for users and tangibly benefits your business.
+Testing for color contrast isn't just about ticking boxes.
+It creates a better experience for users and provides long-term accessibility solutions for your business.

 Make your website usable for the 2.2 billion people globally with vision impairments.
 Accessibility is essential usage, not a feature.